Happy Monday! time shift use Who’s got time for that?

 Anything you can do to bolster your confidence EVEN IN THE FACE OF a mistake will take you much further than character assassination will.

-Your mindset is key to how you meet a task or activity and find value in it.
+THE BOTTOM LINEYour mindset is key to how you meet a task or activity and find value in it.
 Click To Tweet

 Some tasks will never be worth your time.
 Use your values to determine this—not your feelings.